FedCau: A Proactive Stop Policy for Communication and Computation Efficient Federated Learning: Introduction

 \section{Introduction}

-Recent success of artificial intelligence (AI) and large-scale machine learning (ML), are largely based on the advancements of large-scale distributed optimization algorithms~\cite{jordan2015machine}.
-The main objective of such large-scale distributed optimization algorithms is a better training/test performance.
-However, they usually neglect all the costs of running the iterative solution algorithms.
-The state-of-the-art of such algorithms require powerful computing platforms with vast amounts of computational and communication resources.
-Although such resources are available in modern data centers, there is an emerging need to extend machine learning tasks where such powerful computing platforms are not available due to communication and energy resources constraints.
-Use cases include machine leaning over Internet-of-Things, vehicular networks, mobile communications, or general networks with background traffics~\cite{li2018learning,Park20188WirelessEdge,zhang2019deep,Jiang2019LowLatency}.
+The recent success of artificial intelligence and large-scale machine learning heavily relies on the advancements of distributed optimization algorithms~\cite{jordan2015machine}.
+The main objective of such algorithms is better training/test performance for prediction and inference tasks, such as image recognition~\cite{8542764}.
+However, the costs of running the algorithms over a wireless network may hinder achieving the desired training accuracy due to the communication and computation costs.
+The state-of-the-art of such algorithms requires powerful computing platforms with vast amounts of computational and communication resources.
+Although such resources are available in modern data centers that use wired networks, they are not easily available in wireless devices due to communication and energy resource constraints.
+Yet, there is a need to extend machine learning tasks to wireless communication scenarios.
+Use cases as machine leaning over IoT, edge computing, or public wireless networks serving many classes of traffic~\cite{park2018wireless}.